ibm-cloud-docs/vmwaresolutions/archiref/arch-pattern/arch-pattern-nsx-t-topology-overview.md

 # Architecture patterns for the vCenter Server deployment default connectivity options
 {: #arch-pattern-nsx-t-topology-overview}

-When you deploy a [VMware vCenter Server® instance](/docs/vmwaresolutions?topic=vmwaresolutions-vc_vcenterserveroverview) in your {{site.data.keyword.cloud}} classic infrastructure, the deployment consists of a number of network constructs and VMware® management components.
+When you deploy a [VMware vCenter Server instance](/docs/vmwaresolutions?topic=vmwaresolutions-vc_vcenterserveroverview) in your {{site.data.keyword.cloud}} classic infrastructure, the deployment consists of a number of network constructs and VMware® management components.

 This architecture pattern gives an overview for standard private and public connectivity options for a standard deployment.
-This pattern also includes an overview for the standard vCenter Server components, basic cluster types, and customer topologies deployed as part of the {{site.data.keyword.cloud_notm}} automation.
+This pattern also includes an overview for the standard VMware vCenter Server® components, basic cluster types, and customer topologies deployed as part of the {{site.data.keyword.cloud_notm}} automation.

 ## VMware vCenter Server components overview
 {: #arch-pattern-nsx-t-topology-overview-vcs-comp}